 Treatment options vary and it’s related to a person’s personal well-being, but the most common treatment is to take slow and deep breaths.
 Whenever you feel your breathing quicken, focus your attention on each inhale and exhale.
 Repeat this breathing technique until your breathing resumes to normal.

-Another method that can be useful are relaxation techniques.
+Another method that can be useful is relaxation techniques.
 For some individuals, listening to music can be relaxing but for others music can make them feel irritated.

 Some other relaxation techniques include guided imagery.
 When you’re having an anxiety attack, try to think and imagine something that’s soothing.
 By doing so, you’ll be able to feel relaxed.

-Apart from that, a common approach that psychologist teach their patients is the Cognitive Behavioral Therapy (CBT).
+Apart from that, a common approach that psychologist teaches their patients is Cognitive Behavioral Therapy (CBT).
 CBT is a type of psychotherapy that teaches you about how thinking, feeling and behaviour influences one another.
 It helps patients to recognise and change their thought patterns and behaviors that trigger anxiety.

 1Twenty80: For someone who has anxiety, is it necessary for them to attend therapy sessions?